crcn/tandem-old/docs/focus.md

 - LDE must keep abstractions to a minimum.
 - LDE must be unopinionated to increase designer Flow (less designer frustration), and reduce likelyhood of designer creating a hack, or work-around.
 - LDE must have traits that are translatable (from Sketch, or to some other app).
+- LDE must contain safety measures to ensure that the designer doesn't produce bugs.
+	- Components shouldn't compile if they're misused (will happen when UIs are updated).

 #### LDE data model traits